ujfator/test/README.md

 ## Project set up

-If you have node installed, then run npm i @angular/cli, when that is done, run npm i to install other dependecies.
+If you have node installed, then run npm i -g @angular/cli, when that is done, run npm i to install other dependecies.

 ## Development server